Hamz714/High-Frequency-Trading-Smart-Order-Router/README.md

 the honest opponent.
 Venue latency is simulated, not just priced — a child order is held on the wire and quotes reach the router stale.

+Both halves of the hot path are measured on the same host with a `rdtsc`-based instrument that subtracts its own noise floor: the order book at **tens of nanoseconds per operation**, and the routing decision itself at **~163 µs for a 10,000-share parent**.
+The second number is the one that matters, and a book-only benchmark would have hidden it.

 [![CI](https://github.com/Hamz714/High-Frequency-Trading-Smart-Order-Router/actions/workflows/ci.yml/badge.svg)](https://github.com/Hamz714/High-Frequency-Trading-Smart-Order-Router/actions/workflows/ci.yml)

 ---